 To some degree, many transfronterizo students shared this self-questioning attitude, which is indicative of what I have called their balancing act, or their struggle to find their way among competing representations of the borderlands during a time of sociopolitical upheaval.

 However, the power of “knowing two versions” was not limited to questions of risk and safety in daily life.
 Participants also professed that their intercultural understanding had been enriched as a result of their cross-border mobility.
-For example, in comments that recall other participants’ denunciations of “distortions” and “exaggerations” in stories about Matamoros/Mexico, a student named Yu shared his experiences of cultural bias on both sides.
+For example, in comments that recall other participants’ denunciations of “distortions” and “exaggerations” in stories about Matamoros/Mexico, Yu shared his experiences of cultural bias on both sides.
 Yu, who lived in Matamoros, used this example as an opportunity to reflect on the “blessing” of being a transfronterizo student, which allowed him to address “wrong perceptions” directly:

 A lot of people in Mexico, I noticed that they really judge Americans.
 It’s like, “Oh, they always have the money.
 They always judge us.
 They look at us like we are less” … Well, in my family, some of them are like angry … And over here [in the U.S.], I kind of see people, you know, go like, “Hey, they’re dumb.
 They don’t know anything” … They have the wrong perceptions of each other … And I really feel blessed to be crossing the border because I can actually tell people like, “Hey, I experienced this.
 Well, it’s not the way you see it.”
-(5 June 2014)
+(June 5, 2014)

-Unlike the figures of embittered Mexicans or entitled Americans he conjures up, Yu’s knowledge of both countries, built up through regular crossing and educational experiences throughout his life (see Table 1), gives him a cosmopolitan vision that is not veiled by the reflexive judgments that afflict others.
+Unlike the figures of embittered Mexicans or entitled Americans he conjures up, Yu’s knowledge of both countries, built up through regular crossing and educational experiences throughout his life (see Table 1), gives him a cosmopolitan vision that is not veiled by the reflexive judgments that afflict others, as he tells it.

 Additionally, some participants attributed their intercultural competence not merely to spending time on both sides of the border, but to the nature of their cross-border mobility as students.
 “Knowing two versions,” in this sense, led students to develop subjectivities that were grounded in intercultural understanding, as they imagined how their educational experiences compared to those of students who were positioned differently with respect to the border.
+Crossing the border, whether to attend classes or to maintain ties with family, was an opportunity for students to reassess their relationships with their UTB peers (cf. Rumford, 2014), and, at the same time, to imagine their own identities and futures in terms of the intercultural possibility (Hornberger, 2000) such crossings afforded.
 Angela, a doctoral student who lived and taught in Matamoros, summed it up beautifully:

 Entonces eso nos hace también diferentes porque mucha gente aquí y que vive y que siempre ha estudiado aquí, habla español pero lo habla mal.
 Igual que nosotros que venimos para acá y hablamos inglés y lo hablamos mal.
 Entonces, es como un estar aprendiendo de todos, de allá para acá y de aquí también.
 Es como estar aprendiendo en ambas partes, en ambos sentidos para poder- pues no sé, caminar … por el mismo camino.